 Under the new regulation, personal data is defined as any information that can be used to directly or indirectly identify a person.
-This includes a name, a photo, an email address, an IP address, bank details, posts on social networking websites, medical information, and even random codes that are assigned to users to gather analytics, conduct A/B tests, and more.
+This includes a name, a photo, an email address, an IP address, bank details, posts on social networking websites, medical information, conduct A/B tests, and even random codes that are assigned to users to gather analytics and more.
 The following practices are recommended.

 Get clear consent before collecting any data

-Your online store clearly shows what fields are required and what fields are optional for filling out:
+Your online store clearly shows which fields are required and which fields are optional for filling out.

-Make sure that you are using the Next-gen Checkout in your store where this EU requirement is met.
-You can enable Next-gen storefront in Settings.
+Make sure that you are using the Next-gen Checkout in your store, where this EU requirement is met.
+You can enable the Next-gen storefront in Settings.

 Get clear consent for tracking store visitors via cookies